 Join me at the cemetery in early April to learn how the commemoration is conducted and join me for a feast afterwards with one of the clan associations.
 Please e-mail the tour operator at firstname.lastname@example.org for further details.

 The Chinese New Year Parade celebrates the new year of the Chinese lunar calendar and is a festive event for everyone to enjoy.
 As one of the three largest non-commercial annual parades in Vancouver, and one of the largest Chinese New Year Parades in North America, this parade features the largest assembly of traditional lion dance teams in Canada with dozens of colourful and energetic lions from various local, fraternal, and martial arts organizations.
 The parade will feature some seventy entries, bringing over 3,000 participants from various community and cultural groups.
 The multicultural dance troupes represent the diverse segments of our Canadian cultural heritage, such as the Chinese Canadian Veterans, the Vancouver Police Department Motorcycle Drill Team, marching bands, and various community groups.
 This parade draws over 100,000 spectators each year.

-If you are interested in seeing the 45th Chinese New Year Parade (Sunday, February 18th 2018) from the balcony of one of the heritage buildings in Chinatown, please contact me for further details.
+If you are interested in seeing the 45th Chinese New Year Parade (Sunday, February 18th 2018) from the balcony of one of the heritage buildings in Chinatown, Please e-mail the tour operator at email@example.com for further details.

 Learn to make authentic Chinese dumplings in Chinatown, $127 per person.